dsopas/MindAPI/README.md

 [![Product Name Screen Shot][product-screenshot]](https://dsopas.github.io/MindAPI/)

-I love mindmaps.
-They help keep my methodology when doing security research or brainstorming with my collegues.
-With that in mind I decided to spread some love in the community by creating MindAPI.
+I'm a huge fan of mindmaps! 🌟 They're my go-to for keeping my thoughts organized whether I'm deep in security research or bouncing ideas around with my colleagues.
+Inspired by this, I wanted to share the love with the community, so I created MindAPI.

-Nowadays APIs are part of all modern applications.
-Creating something that could help the security community to assess an API and at the same time help me by keeping my work organized its a win-win.
+In today's world, APIs are the backbone of pretty much every modern app out there.
+So, I thought, why not make something that not only aids the security community in assessing APIs but also keeps my own work neat and tidy?
+It's the best of both worlds!

-MindAPI is a mindmap which combines years of experience in testing API security.
-Its divided into two sections:
+MindAPI it's divided into two sections:

 - Reconnaissance
 - Testing (Covers most of [OWASP API Security Top 10](https://owasp.org/www-project-api-security/) and other security resources)